fionnydarmawan/cse15l-lab-reports/LabReport3.md

 ```
 **Function**

 `grep -v` command is used to find the inverse/opposite of the given pattern.
-In example 1, `grep -v` command searches for the folder names that don't contain "biomed", which then lists out all the folders except biomed.
+In example 1, `grep -v` command searches for the file paths that don't contain "biomed", which then lists out all the paths except biomed.
 In example 2, the command searches all the lines that do not contain the string "the" in preface.txt, which prints out those lines that do not contain the string.
 This command can be useful
 if we want to leave out specific patterns or lines that are irrelevenat the our desired output.

 Source: